spotify/confidence-sdk-go/README.md

-# Confidence OpenFeature Go Flag Provider
+# Confidence OpenFeature Go Provider

 This repo contains the OpenFeature Go flag provider for Confidence.